moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ![Access aggregator contract](/images/builders/tutorials/oracles/phala/phala-7.webp)

 Expand the `AggregatorV3Interface` contract to reveal the available functions and click `latestRoundData` to see the most recent price data for the asset pair.
-You should see a `0` values for all.
-This is because our aggregator contract has been deployed but it hasn't yet fetched price data.
+You should see `0` values for all.
+This is because our aggregator contract has been deployed, but it hasn't yet fetched price data.
 We can fix this with a quick price feed update.

 ![Get output of deployed aggregator contract](/images/builders/tutorials/oracles/phala/phala-8.webp)